 Other ways to book

-In person: Purchase tickets over the counter at the Wellington Opera House or Wellington iSITE.
+In person: Purchase tickets over the counter at Wellington iSITE

 The iSITE outlet is open Mon-Fri, 8.30am-5pm, and Sat-Sun, 9am-5pm (public holidays 9am-4pm).